Let’s talk about microwave ovens.

 12. Frozen meat

 Frozen meat is tricky to microwave, because depending on how thick it is, it’s difficult to make sure the inside is fully cooked.
 Plus, if the heat isn’t evenly distributed, bacteria can grow and spread on the food.
-So if you need to defrost meat that was in the freezer, just leave it in the fridge overnight.
+If you need to defrost meat that was in the freezer, just leave it in the fridge overnight.

 13. Aluminum foil

-15. Be careful with ‘microwave safe’ labels
+15. Containers with ‘microwave safe’ labels (sometimes)

 If something has a ‘microwave safe’ label, that often means you can microwave it without damaging the product or your microwave.
 That doesn’t mean the product can’t get extremely hot and become unsafe for you to touch after it’s been in the microwave.